 Discover how the universe works.

 Physicists strive to discover more about the way our world works—from the smallest particles to the largest galaxies.
-You’ll explore the physical properties behind the behavior of the universe through a curriculum that prepares you for graduate school and a future in academia and research.
+Explore the physical properties behind the behavior of the universe through a curriculum that prepares you for graduate school and a future in academia and research.

 "The Michigan Tech physics department is like a community.
 Everyone is willing to help you with physics questions, research questions, or anything you need."